 Catalyst Fund to advance equity, diversity, and inclusion in American orchestras

 “As our field increasingly addresses the principles of equity, diversity, and inclusion, we are learning that meaningful and enduring change requires orchestras to confront their beliefs, behaviors, and practices, i.e., their cultures.
 Our experience and research confirm that programmatic diversity efforts fall short when not supported by rigorous examination of values and practices and an alignment among stakeholders,” commented Jesse Rosen, League President and CEO.
-“With the generous support of The Andrew W. Mellon Foundation and informed by the League’s own data and research, our field can take steps to enact change on the most fundamental level, within orchestra culture.”
+“With the generous support of the Mellon Foundation and informed by the League’s own data and research, our field can take steps to enact change on the most fundamental level, within orchestra culture.”

 Learn more about The Catalyst Fund here (PDF).
 Learn more about the League’s approach to equity, diversity, and inclusion work here (PDF).